craigmax-dev/Mixed-Integer-Linear-Programming-for-Spacecraft-Maneuvers/README.md

 This project requires the [IBM CPLEX optimizer](https://www.ibm.com/analytics/cplex-optimizer).

-This project is currently in an early stage.
-Further improvements and information will be implemented shortly.
+Further improvements and information to be implemented shortly.